-"With the looming possibility of a Securities and Exchange Commission rulemaking over corporate political disclosure, corporations can cross the threshold of accountability before being required to do so as a matter of law," according to Prof. William S. Laufer of The Wharton School and Director of the Zicklin Center for Business Ethics Research.
-"And embracing accountability should not only be a matter of legal risk mitigation and even code compliance.
+In a statement on the Index, Wharton Professor and Zicklin Center Director William S. Laufer said, "With the looming possibility of a Securities and Exchange Commission rulemaking over corporate political disclosure, corporations can cross the threshold of accountability before being required to do so as a matter of law.
+And embracing accountability should not only be a matter of legal risk mitigation and even code compliance.
 Ultimately, corporate political accountability is a reflection of a firm's integrity, culture, and leadership.
 This, I believe, explains the significant progress made by S&P 500 companies on the 2021 Index."